 The hedge schedule for the Prompt Month will be measured five calendar days prior to the first day of the particular month (e.g. on January 27, 2024, VCE will have hedged 80 to 115 percent of its projected energy requirements during February 2024, which is in Q1).
-The hedge schedule for the Prompt Calendar Year (PCY), as well as subsequent four calendar years, will be measured ten calendar days prior to each new calendar year (e.g. on December 21, 2024, VCE will have hedged at least 70 percent of its forecast energy requirements for CY 2025, 50 percent of its forecast energy requirements for CY 2026, and 30 percent of its forecast energy requirements for CY 2026, and 30 the chart below.
+The hedge schedule for the Prompt Calendar Year (PCY), as well as subsequent four calendar years, will be measured ten calendar days prior to each new calendar year (e.g. on December 21, 2024, VCE will have hedged at least 70 percent of its forecast energy requirements for CY 2025, 50 percent of its forecast energy requirements for CY 2026, and 30 percent of its forecast energy requirements for CY 2027, CY2028, and CY2029).
+This is shown visually in the chart below.